 Welcome to the home of the 1/6th scale model Bailey bridge.

-The various Model Bailey Bridge Sets were manufactured between 1944 and 1957 and are mostly constructed from a semi-hardwood with brass fittings at various stress points and various other brassware accessories, such as panel pins and sway braces etc. The first 70 sets of the Basic Bailey Bridge Type A Set were ordered towards the end of 1943 but the models were not actually delivered to the RE until sometimein 1945.
-The Directorate of Engineers Equipment continued to order more, as the need arose, between 1944 and, we presume, sometime in the mid 1950's when the Royal Engineers began to replace Bailey Bridging equipment with Heavy Girder Bridge, and thereafter Medium Girder Bridge.
+The various Model Bailey Bridge Sets were manufactured between 1944 and 1957 and are mostly constructed from a semi-hardwood, with brass fittings at various stress points, and includes various other brassware accessories, such as panel pins and sway braces etc. The first 70 sets of the Basic ‘Type A’ set were ordered towards the end of 1943 but the models were not actually delivered to the RE until late in 1945.
+Thereafter the Directorate of Engineers Equipment continued to order more, as the need arose, between 1944 and the late 1950's when the Royal Engineers began to replace Bailey Bridging equipment with Heavy Girder Bridge, and thereafter with Medium Girder Bridge.
 It should be noted that Bassett-Lowke also made 1/6th scale training aids for the HGB and, in the late 1960’s, a firm called Miltra made training aids, in 1/12th scale, for the MGB.

-When, circa 1955, the Ministry of Supply finally published an official schedules of contents for the EWBB model sets they were unaware of Bassett-Lowke's own unofficial sets and, following on from the original Type A - D sets, they designated three new EWBB sets as Types E - G, with the M.o.S.
-Type 'G' set being the official EWBB Crib Set.
+When the Ministry of Supply finally published official schedules of contents for the EWBB model sets, in 1955, they were unaware of Bassett-Lowke's unofficial sets and, following on from the original A - D sets, they designated three new, official, EWBB sets as E - G, with the 'Type G' set being the official EWBB Crib Set.
 For a while there was a communications black-spot between Bassett-Lowke and the MOS.
-Bassett-Lowke remained unaware of the newly specified schedules and continued to offer their own unoffical EWBB sets, labelled G & H, and advertising these sets in their own catalogues.
-This caused quite a bit of confusion when Bassett-Lowke's unofficial sets failed to tally (both in nomenclature and contents) with the official schedules that had been published in ACI's and in the relevant R.E.V.S.
-(Royal Engineer Vocabulary of Stores).
+Bassett-Lowke remained unaware of the newly specified schedules and continued to offer their own unofficial EWBB sets labelled G & H, advertising these sets in their own catalogues.
+This caused quite a bit of confusion when Bassett-Lowke's unofficial sets failed to tally (both in nomenclature and contents) with the official schedules that had been published in ACI's (Army Council Instructions) and in the relevant Vocabulary of Royal Engineer Stores.
 Eventually this problem was sorted out and Bassett-Lowke withdrew their own unofficial sets and sold only those sets officially sanctioned by the Ministry of Supply.

-We would very much like to track down the relevant documentation for these various 'unofficial' EWBB sets and we are especially keen to have sight of a specific Bassett-Lowke publication called "The Bailey Bridge Model Set Catalogue".
-This catalogue was in circulation circa 1955, and supplied to various customers such the Royal Australian Engineers and the Royal New Zealand Engineers.
+We would very much like to track down the relevant documentation for these various 'unofficial' EWBB sets and we are especially keen to have sight of a specific Bassett-Lowke publication called "The Bailey Bridge Model Set Catalogue" which was in circulation circa 1955, and supplied to various customers such as the Royal Australian Engineers and the Royal New Zealand Engineers.
 At present we have not yet turned up a copy of this catalogue but the search continues.
 Obviously, if you have a copy of this catalogue we would very much like to have sight of its contents.
 Whilst we would, eventually, like to obtain a copy of this document we are happy to accept photocopies or images of the pages of this catalogue.

 We are also keen to obtain sight of the relevant VAOS, which will hopefully provide a full schedule of the sets.
 The VAOS we need to see is "Vocabulary of Army ordnance stores, section E2 : bridging equipment, 1945" which includes "amendment no. 1 dated 1947, no. 2 dated 1949, no. 3 dated 1949 and no. 4 dated 1950".
 Sometime after 1950 the VAOS was replaced with the "Royal Engineers Vocabulary of Stores".
 This was split into seven significant parts and "REVoS ,Group 4, Section 5, Sub-Section 4: Bridging" would seem to be the section that contains the information we require.
 This subsection was possibly published in 1955 and carried the War Office Registry code WO 6386.
-Alternatively, it is possible that a third VAOS, "Section V: Special Warlike Stores" may be the publication that contains some information on the models.
-If you have copies of any of these particular VAOS/REVS sections then we would dearly like to have sight of any relevant information from them.
+Alternatively, it is possible that "Section V: Special Warlike Stores" may be the publication that contains some information on the models.
+If you have copies of either of these particular sections then we would dearly like to have sight of any relevant information from them.

 Like all British Army equipment during this period these model sets came with their own CES (Complete Equipment Schedule) booklets.
-Again, we would very much like to see any and all copies of CES documentation related to these wonderful Engineering Models.Over the years we have acquired an extensive collection of these model Bailey Bridge sets and we are always interested to obtain more, or simply to know of the existence and location of other sets.
-So, if you have one of these model sets, or just a few parts of one of these model sets, then please do let us know via the email address at the bottom of this page.
+Again, we would very much like to see any and all copies of CES documentation related to these wonderful Engineering Models.Over the years we have acquired an extensive collection of the model Bailey bridge sets and we are always interested to obtain more, or simply to know of the existence, and location, of other sets.
+So, if you have one of these sets, or just the parts of one of these model sets, then please do let us know via the email address at the bottom of this page.

-At present we are engaged in ongoing research, into the manufacture and supply of these models, with a view to producing a book which will describe the model in detail.
-It is also our intention to showcase these wonderful models, utilizing our own collection, by adding a section to the book that will clearly demonstrate how a Bailey Bridge is constructed and perhaps to also use the model to re-construct some of the major bridges, and other structures, built by Allied forces throughout the Second World War.
+At present we are engaged in ongoing research, into the manufacture and supply of these models, with the view to producing a book which will describe the model in detail.
+It is also our intention to showcase these wonderful models, utilizing our own collection, by adding a section to the book that will clearly demonstrate how a Bailey Bridge is constructed and also re-construct some of the bridges, and other structures, built by Allied forces throughout the Second World War.

 Questions and information for the Model Bailey Bridge team can be sent to: